Mastering MindbricksDatabase Utility Functions

 Query Format Reference

-All functions that accept a query parameter use the same format as your selected database type.
+All deprecated ByQuery functions accept a query parameter in the native format of your selected database type.

 Sequelize (PostgreSQL, MySQL, SQLite, etc.)